peter88213/nvhelp-de/source/nv_editor/index.rst

    of the window.
 -  By default, word count is aktualisierend manually, either by pressing the ``F5`` key, or via the **Wortzählung > Aktualisieren**-Menü entry.
--  The word count can be aktualisierend “live”, i.e. just while entering text.
+-  The word count can be aktualisierend "live", i.e. just while entering text.
    This is enabled via the **Wortzählung > Laufende Aktualisierung einschalten**-Menü entry.
 -  Live aktualisieren is disabled by the **Wortzählung > Laufende Aktualisierung ausschalten**